der-den/daily-temp/README.md

 Sample: `daily-temp 5 c:\mytemp`

-- Delete all files/dirs/sub-dirs in the directory "mytemp" with a creation time older than 5 days.
+- Delete all files/dirs/sub-dirs in the directory "mytemp" with a modification time older than 5 days.